rendoir/feup-comp/README.md

          a = 5; //Put the number 5 in all position of the array

  #### Additional Notes
- - Generation of code might not handle branching declaration, it still needs more testing
  - limit locals assumes that the first argument of main function is constantly used